XgridInc/xc3/custom_dashboard/grafana_dashboards/grafana-dashboard.md

 The associated service dashboard consists of the following panels:
 - Top 5 most expensive services of the selected project.
+- Table showing all services of the selected project.

 ## **IAM Role Dashboard**